Rdawson96/expense-tracker-PP3/README.md

 - This [Geeks for Geeks](https://www.geeksforgeeks.org/print-colors-python-terminal/) article was used to help me with the text color codes.
 - [W3Schools](https://www.w3schools.com/) was referenced throughout the creation of the project.
 - [Stack overflow](https://stackoverflow.com/) was referenced throughout the creation of the project.
-- For README.md file, reference from my first project was considered.
+- For README.md file, reference from my first and second project was considered.
 - Thanks to my mentor Marcel Mulders for his constructive feedback.